largeseabass/KissingBugsRf/README.md

 * The Grids can be downloaded from DesignSafe (will publish that later).
 These grids are large and cannot be stored at GitHub Repository.
 * Download **zonal_stas.py**
+* The **zonal_stas.py** vectorizes each raster with the Grid by calculating an average value for each grid cell and store the avearge value in the Grid Vector's attribute table.

+**Get the present cells**